queest347/AcePictureBot/_posts/2015-10-13-donations.md

 ##### Witchgirl, Tankgirl and Monstergirl

-3 New options for Shipgirl and now a easy way to get a Love Live OTP:
+2 New options for Shipgirl and now a easy way to get a Love Live OTP:

-##### Shipgirl Aoki, Shipgirl Aoki OTP, Shipgirl All OTP and Idol Love Live OTP.
+##### Shipgirl Aoki, Shipgirl All OTP and Idol Love Live OTP.

 I looked more into what is classed as a "monster" and it's pretty loose so I added a lot more girls to the list.